Exploring the entry chamber

 Is there any way to get to some place below the barrier?
 Yes!
 You can even reach the bottom of the chamber!

 My first experience with this was shown in BCM230, where I at least managed to reach an alcove below the barrier, by having a Shade there to cushion my fall from a platform (though I later found that a Banshee provides better cushioning).
-This is also where I got my first taste of force-launching.

 Later however, 3rdPerson alerted me to his 2006 video showing how you can actually reach the bottom of the chamber by using a Ghost for the lowermost part of the descent.
 Great!
 I hadn't known about that, but soon explored it.
 See BCM242 for a tutorial based on his method.
-It includes a new safer option at the end (dropping to an alcove rather than driving at the column).
+It includes a new safer option at the end, dropping to an alcove rather than driving at the column.

 Ghost descent!

-Later I investigated whether you can drive down in a Warthog.
+Later I investigated whether you can also drive down in a Warthog.
 See BCM245 for how that went.

 Old material